demolisherguts/Strivers-SDE-Sheet-Challenge/README.md

 ## Folder Structure

-The repository is organized into different folders based on the day I have solved the problem in the Strivers SDE Sheet.
+Repository is organized into different folders based on the day I have solved the problem in the Strivers SDE Sheet.
 Within each folder, you can find individual files for each problem or question.

 sort012.cpp
 searchin2dmatrix.cpp